If you fish, chances are, you have a tackle box full of old fishing lures sitting in your garage.

-What makes looking for old lures so fun is that you never know when one might pop up when you least expect it.
-After seeing these nine lures below, you may want to go check the garage.
+What makes looking for vintage fishing lures so fun is that you never know when one might pop up.
+After seeing these nine lures below, you may want to go check the garage for any fishing tackle you forgot about.

 If you have this lure in your tackle box, you just hit the lotto.
 It is estimated that only one of these actually exists.
 If by chance you have another, the one in the picture sold for over $100,000 at a recent auction.